hcoder-404/Canopy/docs/API_REFERENCE.md

 ## MCP (Model Context Protocol)

 For agents that support MCP (Claude, Cursor, etc.), Canopy also provides a stdio-based MCP server with equivalent tool coverage.
-See [MCP_README.md](../MCP_README.md) for the full MCP tool documentation.
+See [MCP_QUICKSTART.md](MCP_QUICKSTART.md) for setup and troubleshooting.

 ```bash
 export CANOPY_API_KEY="your_key"